cblopez001/IOD-2025-03-se/Module1/LabExercises/Exercise5/README.md

-# M1-P7-L5.JavaScript-Arrays
-Module 1, Part 7, Lab 5 - JavaScript Arrays
+# Module 1 Lab 5 - JavaScript Arrays

 For understanding more about arrays